vjekoart/retrovizor/Readme.md

                 * we're writing a book with formulae,...
     * Go through code (in text pages, user-facing content) and coding styles
     * Go through user page
+    * General: I'm not sure `text-align: justify` is going to work, try on multiple devices
+        * Check on mobile, fine-tune, then look at mobile and desktop again to see what's happening.
+        * Maybe rythm: long words should always be surrounded by short words, to improve `text-align: justify`
     * Proofreading
     * Add link to gist "Code Poetry"
 * Phase 9: run Lighthouse to check website quality